Schools

 What is the basis of the curriculum?
 How will I know my child is learning?

 At times, we hang on to how things have been done in the past and underestimate new research that shows the benefits of combining academics and play to further development.
 At Ivy Primary Prep the philosophy is to provide a safe and nurturing environment where students are comfortable and eager to learn, explore, and ask questions.
 To do that, the school has created an innovative proprietary curriculum called the Ivy Path.
-There are eight learning styles which teachers work hard to accommodate in every classroom.
+There are eight learning styles that teachers work hard to accommodate in every classroom.
 Whether a Little Ivy is a visual, creative, or logical learner, teachers are able to engage the students with appropriate activities suitable for their learning style.
 Parents are informed all along the Ivy Path of their Little Ivy and kept in the know via a digital app, continual open communications, and parent/teacher reviews that occur quarterly.

 What is the skill level of the teacher and what will my child’s relationship be with them?